photonstorm/phaser-nano/README.md

 * Bitmap Text support with texture in atlas
 * Multi-atlas support
 * Rotated atlas frame support
-* World object (a Layer?)
-* Layer (combo of a Group and a Sprite, a parent of children that lives on the display list)
 * Tweens (bare minimum build)
 * Delta Timer
 * Input support (maybe Mouse / Pointer only)